de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem: Compressed multiplication operators on compact real Riemann surfaces

 holds, where $\delta$ stands for the Kronecker delta. \end{lem} \begin{pf} Along the proof, we use the notations $f(x) \defEq \sum_{p=0}^{d}c_{p}x^{p}$,

 According to Leibniz product rule, the following identity holds

-The two-variable polynomial in the numerator on the LHS of \eqref{eqLeib} has zero coefficients for all monomials of combined degree less than $d-1$.
+The two-variable polynomial in the numerator on the LHS of \eqref{eqLeib} has zero coefficients for all monomials of combined degree less than $d-1$, and the same is therefore true after multiplying it by the Taylor series of $\frac{1}{f(x)f(y)}$.
 Hence, all mixed derivatives of orders $j$ and $b$ such that $j+b<d-1$ are zero.
-Since the outer sum on the LHS of \eqref{eqLimitDelta} is summed upto $d-1-a$, \eqref{eqLeib} is identically zero whenever $b<a$.
+Since the outer sum on the LHS of \eqref{eqLimitDelta} is summed up to $d-1-a$, the LHS of \eqref{eqLimitDelta} is zero whenever $b<a$.

 We move to consider the case where $a \leq b$.
 First, we note that